IrvinDale/ai-chatbot/README.md

 - **Speech Recognition**: Converts user speech into text using the browser's Speech Recognition API.
 - **Chatbot Integration**: Sends user input to the Hugging Face DialoGPT model and retrieves responses.
 - **Text-to-Speech**: Reads chatbot responses aloud using the browser's Speech Synthesis API.
-- **Responsive UI**: Built with React and styled using Bootstrap for a clean and responsive design.
-- **PWA Support**: Includes service worker registration for offline capabilities.